CapsAdmin/NattLua/README.md

                                  ^^^^^^^^^^^^: 4 is not a subset of 1..3
 ```

-Note that even though T type annotated with any, it does not mean that T becomes any inside the function.
-The type annotation here acts more of a constraint.
+In type functions, the type is by default passed by reference.
+So `T: any` does not meant that T will be any.
+Any just means that it's allowed to be anything.

 In Typescript it would be something like

 ```ts
 type Array<T extends any, length extends number> = {[key: 1..length]: T} // assuming typescript supports number ranges